hyperledger/firefly/docs/overview/firefly_supernode.md

 query historical transaction information.
 Sometimes even the ability to query balances is unavailable, for blockchains based on a UTXO model.

-So off-chain indexing of transaction history is an absolute must have for any digital asset solution, or even a simple wallet application.
+So off-chain indexing of transaction history is an absolute must-have for any digital asset solution, or even a simple wallet application.

 A platform like Hyperledger FireFly provides: